dandisatrio/fullstack-nomads/README.md

 ## See Yeah

-"Thanks for looking at my repository."
+"Thanks for looking at my repository.

-"Have a nice day, don't forget to always be grateful"
+Have a nice day, don't forget to always be grateful"